 - The Micromeritics ASAP 2020 is also an optimum tool for measuring both mesopore and micropore distributions in coal, hence offering valuable information for ECBM studies.

-- Micromeritics ASAP 2050 Xtended Pressure Sorption Analyzer and Particulate Systems HPVA-100 High Pressure Volumetric Analyzer are ideal instruments for assessing the storage capacity of CO2 adsorbents at high pressures.
+- Micromeritics ASAP 2050 Xtended Pressure Sorption Analyzer and Micromeritics HPVA II High-Pressure Adsorption Analyzer are ideal instruments for assessing the storage capacity of CO2 adsorbents at high pressures.

 - Both the Micromeritics ASAP 2050 and Micromeritics HPVA allow researchers to analyze materials under real-world conditions.
 International governments, with the aid of the scientific community, must find a way to eliminate the excess of CO2 in our atmosphere generated from the burning of fossil fuel.